arieldll/trabalho-cmu/README.md

 On the nef.go file, configure as follow:

 ```
-In the line 43, change to the ip/port of MongoDB
+In line 43, change to the IP/port of MongoDB
 ```

 ```
-In the line 252, change to the ip/port of NRF
+In line 252, change to the IP/port of NRF
 ```

 If all dependencies are correct, just execute: